Skip to content

 1. Become a Publisher and Publish Your Game By Yourself

-Chip Theory Games is established by Josh J. Carlson and Adam Carlson, who are the designers of their games
+Chip Theory Games is established by the Josh J. Carlson and Adam Carlson, who are the designers of their games

-If you are reading this article, you might be a designer and know how to make a board game by now, so why not become a publisher too?!
+If you are reading this article, you might be a designer and know how to make a board game by now, so why not becoming a publisher too?!
 After all, you can be your own boss and supporter and you can publish your game how it was intended; as your freedom of act is to your heart’s content.

-But, if you are going through this route, you must be aware of the downsides as well.
+But, if you are going through this route, you must be aware of downsides as well.
 There will be no experienced person or team behind your publishing process.
-Keep in mind a publishing team, how restraining they might be, are the ones whom this subject is their bread and butter and can provide you with valuable advice and points.
+Keep in mind a publishing team, how restraining they might be, are the ones whom this subject is their bread and butter and can provide you with valuable advices and points.

-Going down this rabbit hole is the most risky and reward path you can choose.
+Going down this rabbit hole is the most risk and reward path you can choose.
 If you fail, you are the one who should carry the burden of failure and if you succeed, you take all the glory to your house.

 More projects equal more success and more credit for your company and it will snowball rapidly.
 Albeit keep that in mind they all sound great, they are very dependable.
 You must be successful or your chances for future success will become narrower than before.

-You have to come up with your initial budget and overcome any challenges that may come.
+You have to come with your initial budget and overcome any challenges that may come.
 In a nutshell, the risk and reward are all yours and both of them come in great volume.

 2. Choose Crowdfunding For Selling Your Board Game Ideas

-Crowdfunding has become a standard in the board game industry and you can find thousands of projects which are live and up on crowdfunding sites.
+Crowdfunding has become a standard in board game industry and you can find thousands of projects which are live and up on crowdfunding sites.
 Your project can go among them as well.

 But, being on those sites doesn’t guarantee your success though.
 Your project must have great strong suits to go toe with toe with those many projects.